Samaara-Das/Tradingview-to-Everywhere/README.md

 6. In `open_tv.py`, the constant `SCREENER_REUPLOAD_TIMEOUT` has to have a value for the number of seconds it should wait for the screener to be re-uploaded on the chart.

 ### For resources/categories.py
-1. `CURRENCIES_WEBHOOK_NAME` should be the name of the webhook which is for the channel where forex snapshots are supposed to go.
-The name of the webhook should be "Currencies". `CURRENCIES_WEBHOOK_LINK` should be the link of that webhook.
+1. `CURRENCIES_WEBHOOK_NAME` should be "Currencies" and the webhook name for both the exits and strategy-1 channels under the "CURRENCIES" category on Discord. `CURRENCIES_ENTRY_WEBHOOK_LINK` should be the webhook link for strategy-1 where the entry snapshots are supposed to go and `CURRENCIES_EXIT_WEBHOOK_LINK` should be the webhook link for exits where the exit snapshots are supposed to go.

-2. `US_STOCKS_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Us Stocks snapshots are supposed to go.
-The name of the webhook should be "US Stocks". `US_STOCKS_WEBHOOK_LINK` should be the link of that webhook.
+2. `US_STOCKS_WEBHOOK_NAME` should be "US Stocks" and the webhook name for both the exits and strategy-1 channels under the "US STOCKS" category on Discord. `US_STOCKS_ENTRY_WEBHOOK_LINK` should be the webhook link for strategy-1 where the entry snapshots are supposed to go and `US_STOCKS_EXIT_WEBHOOK_LINK` should be the webhook link for exits where the exit snapshots are supposed to go.

-3. `INDIAN_STOCKS_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Indian Stocks snapshots are supposed to go.
-The name of the webhook should be "Indian Stocks". `INDIAN_STOCKS_WEBHOOK_LINK` should be the link of that webhook.
+3. `INDIAN_STOCKS_WEBHOOK_NAME` should be "Indian Stocks" and the webhook name for both the exits and strategy-1 channels under the "INDIAN STOCKS" category on Discord. `INDIAN_STOCKS_ENTRY_WEBHOOK_LINK` should be the webhook link for strategy-1 where the entry snapshots are supposed to go and `INDIAN_STOCKS_EXIT_WEBHOOK_LINK` should be the webhook link for exits where the exit snapshots are supposed to go.

-4. `CRYPTO_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Crypto snapshots are supposed to go.
-The name of the webhook should be "Crypto". `CRYPTO_WEBHOOK_LINK` should be the link of that webhook.
+4. `CRYPTO_WEBHOOK_NAME` should be "Crypto" and the webhook name for both the exits and strategy-1 channels under the "CRYPTO" category on Discord. `CRYPTO_ENTRY_WEBHOOK_LINK` should be the webhook link for strategy-1 where the entry snapshots are supposed to go and `CRYPTO_EXIT_WEBHOOK_LINK` should be the webhook link for exits where the exit snapshots are supposed to go.

-5. `INDICES_WEBHOOK_NAME` should be the name of the webhook which is for the channel where Indices snapshots are supposed to go.
-The name of the webhook should be "Indices". `INDICES_WEBHOOK_LINK` should be the link of that webhook.
+5. `INDICES_WEBHOOK_NAME` should be "Indices" and the webhook name for both the exits and strategy-1 channels under the "INDICES" category on Discord. `INDICES_ENTRY_WEBHOOK_LINK` should be the webhook link for strategy-1 where the entry snapshots are supposed to go and `INDICES_EXIT_WEBHOOK_LINK` should be the webhook link for exits where the exit snapshots are supposed to go.

 ### For database/local_db.py
 1. `PWD` is supposed to be the password of our remote database.
 To edit that password, sign in to MongoDb and go to Data/base Access on the left.
 Click on the user (i.e. sammy) and edit the password.